mattmakai/fullstackpython.com/source/content/pages/05-data/06-object-relational-mappers.markdown

 effort to get that working though so it's likely to come in [Django 1.9 or later](https://github.com/mattmakai/fullstackpython.com/issues/48).

-Since the majority of Django projects are tied to the default ORM, it's best to read up on advanced use cases and tools for doing your best work within the existing framework.
+Since the majority of Django projects are tied to the default ORM, it is best to read up on advanced use cases and tools for doing your best work within the existing framework.

 ### SQLAlchemy